2022 Brochure Text Only Version

 9 COMPLAINTS: any complaints relating to your holiday must be reported to us immediately, and we will do our best to resolve the problem.
 If you are still dissatisfied you must put your complaint in writing to us no later than 30 days after departure.

 10 DIETARY REQUIREMENTS: please inform us of your dietary requirements particularly any food allergies you may have at the time of booking.
 We will notify the lunch venues and hotel of your requirements but please note you must also take care to check with the hotel staff that any menu choices you make are safe for you to eat.

 11 HEALTH AND FITNESS: you must be reasonably fit and healthy to take part in one of our tours, which involve some walking, sometimes over rough terrain, whilst entry to some sites entails crouching or crawling.
 Please refer to the detailed information in our brochure regarding health and fitness requirements.
-If you have any reservations regarding your fitness for a tour, please seek medical advice and consult us in advance.
-You must not travel against the advice of your doctor or other health professional.
-Whilst we will make every effort to accommodate you, we can accept no liability for your inability to take full part in the tour due to health or fitness issues.
+We can accept no liability for your inability to take full part in your holiday due to health or fitness issues.

 12 ASSISTANCE DOGS: we welcome registered assistance dogs, please let us know on booking if you will be accompanied by yours, and if you would like suitable dog food or bedding to be available.
 We regret that we do not allow pet dogs on our tours.